DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Results

 \subsection{Comparing model-based and data-based SE(3) equivariance strategies}

-Since our model performs diffusion generation on molecular 3D structures, it is essential to ensure SE(3) equivariance so that the model's predictions are consistent under rigid-body transformations of the input.
-To this end, we design and evaluate two strategies for achieving SE(3) equivariance: model-based equivariance and data-based equivariance.
-In the model-based design, geometric inductive biases are explicitly incorporated into the network architecture, for example through pairwise distance encoding and equivariant coordinate update mechanisms, ensuring equivariant behavior.
-In contrast, the data-based design does not include SE(3)-equivariant inductive biases in the model architecture.
-Instead, it relies on random rotation and translation data augmentation during training, encouraging the model to empirically learn equivariance from data.
+Since our model performs diffusion generation in molecular 3D space, it is essential to ensure SE(3) equivariance so that predictions remain consistent under rigid-body transformations of the input.
+To this end, we designed and evaluated two strategies for achieving SE(3) equivariance: model-based equivariance and data-based equivariance.
+In the model-based approach, geometric inductive biases are explicitly incorporated into the network architecture, for example, through pairwise distance encodings and equivariant coordinate updates, which ensure equivariant behavior.
+By contrast, the data-based approach does not include SE(3)-equivariant inductive biases in the model architecture.
+Instead, it relies on random rotation and translation augmentations during training, encouraging the model to learn equivariance empirically from data.

-As shown in \cref{tab:equivariance}, the model-based SE(3)-equivariant implementation of DiffSpectra achieves superior performance across most metrics.
-It attains a top-1 accuracy of 14.11\% and the lowest MCES (1.7795), indicating stronger recovery of molecular graph connectivity.
-The data-based approach with data augmentation achieves slightly lower top-1 accuracy (12.98\%) but shows competitive fingerprint-based and functional group similarities, with Tanimoto$_{\mathrm{MG}}$, FraggleSim, and FGSim comparable to the model-based design.
-Notably, when data augmentation is removed from the data-based design, performance degrades substantially across all metrics, confirming the critical role of data augmentation in enabling the model to generalize over molecular rotations and translations.
-Overall, these results demonstrate that while data-based equivariance with augmentation can help achieve some level of SE(3)-aware behavior, explicitly enforcing geometric inductive biases through model-based equivariance is a more robust and effective strategy for molecular structure elucidation from spectra.
+As shown in \cref{tab:equivariance}, the model-based SE(3)-equivariant implementation of \themodel achieves consistently superior performance.
+It attains the highest top-1 accuracy (35.64\%) and the lowest MCES (1.7795), indicating stronger recovery of molecular graph connectivity.
+The data-based approach with data augmentation achieves slightly lower top-1 accuracy (31.24\%).
+Notably, when data augmentation is removed from the data-based approach, performance degrades substantially across all metrics, confirming the critical role of data augmentation in enabling the model to generalize over molecular rotations and translations.
+Overall, these results demonstrate that while data-based equivariance with augmentation can help achieve some degree of SE(3)-aware behavior, explicitly incorporating geometric inductive biases through model-based equivariance constitutes a more robust and effective strategy for molecular structure elucidation from spectra.